dhargitai/lattixiq/docs/api/verify-otp.md

 ## Overview

 Verifies a one-time password (OTP) sent to the user's email for passwordless authentication.
-This endpoint completes the magic link authentication flow.
+Users receive a 6-digit code via email that they must enter to complete authentication.

 ## Endpoint Details